 Ending Support for Jewish Terror

-In August of 2015, T'ruah filed a complaint against the organizations Honenu and the Central Fund of Israel for materially supporting Jewish terrorists; as Rabbi Jill Jacobs said, “just as we would be furious to learn of tax-exempt money going to Hamas or ISIS, we must not allow U.S. taxpayers to subsidize money that is given strings-free to members of our own people who are accused or convicted of terror.”
+In August of 2015, T'ruah filed a request to the Attorney General of New York State to investigate the American fundraising arm of Honenu and its fiscal sponsor the Central Fund of Israel materially supporting Jewish terrorists.
+Honenu declares its primary purpose as legal defense for Israeli Jews accused of terrorist activities.
+If this were Honenu's only activity, we would have no complaint.
+Everyone deserves a fair trial with a lawyer.
+But Honenu also admits to making cash payments to Israelis convicted of terrorist acts and to their families.
+As Rabbi Jill Jacobs said, “just as we would be furious to learn of tax-exempt money going to Hamas or ISIS, we must not allow U.S. taxpayers to subsidize money that is given strings-free to members of our own people who are accused or convicted of terror.”
 As rabbis and American Jews, we insist that our charitable and tax dollars be used responsibly.

 Support Peace in the City of Peace